schitresh/computer_science/database_system/1_introduction.md

   - Constraints on the values of data and access control to restrict users
 - Backup & recorvery
 - Multiple data views: Same data can be represented in different ways
-- Analysic & reporting
+- Analytics & reporting

 ## Types
 - Relational DBMS: SQL
   - The data is organized in the form of tables, and tables in rows & columns
   - The data is related to each other through primary & foreign keys
 - Non-Relational DBMS: NoSQL
-  - The data is organized in the form of key value pairs, documents, graphs, or columns
+  - The data is organized in the form of key-value pairs, documents, graphs, or columns
   - Designed to handle large scale, high performance scenarios

 ## Components